AD1616/flask_portfolio/README.md

 ### - [3.1 and 3.2 work](https://github.com/AD1616/flask_portfolio/issues/27)
 ### - [OO and TO work](https://github.com/AD1616/flask_portfolio/issues/26)
 ### - [Week 5 challenges work](https://github.com/AD1616/flask_portfolio/issues/31)
+#### This week, we all worked together on the notes and OO and TO work.
+We figured out the challenges individually, and then worked together on one machine to implement them into our website.
+We did our collegeboard quizzes inidivudally, and Yash completed corrections for his quiz while the rest of us got 100%.

 # PBL 3,4 Week 4
 ## Links to issues for this week